jpremmel/formidable-adversaries/README.md

 * _Run the command "npm install" to install packages_
 * _Run the command "npm run start"_

+_A live version of this project can be viewed at https://jpremmel.github.io/formidable-adversaries/._

 ## Technologies Used

 _JavaScript, jQuery, Webpack, CSS, Bootstrap, HTML_